Skip to main content

 Toshiba Teli Corporation

-Rounding off the shortlisted nominees, Toshiba Teli Corporation’s Yusuke Kawachi introduced the company’s surface flaw detection scope - an appearance inspection device that utilises “OneShotBRDF(™) technology to detect object defects such as scratches, with an optical system that distinguishes them with colour.
-The application is especially suited to detect variances in texture in similarly visible objects, such as between rough and glossy finished white paper, as Kawachi evidenced.
+Rounding off the shortlisted nominees, Toshiba Teli Corporation’s Yusuke Kawachi introduced the company’s surface flaw detection scope - an appearance inspection device that utilises “OneShotBRDF(TM) technology to detect object defects such as scratches, with an optical system that distinguishes them with colour.
+The application is also suited to detect variances in texture in similarly visible objects, such as between rough and glossy finished white paper, as Kawachi evidenced.

 And the winner is…